Himachal Pradesh

 Start your exploration in Lower Dharamshala, where the energy is electric.
 The marketplace hums with activity — vendors hawking bright fabrics and hand-carved trinkets, the sizzle of street food hitting hot pans, and the chatter of locals bargaining with easy smiles.
 Grab a steaming cup of chai from a roadside stall and let the town's rhythm pull you in.

-Then, lace up your shoes and climb the hilly slopes into Upper Dharamshala — better known as McLeod Ganj.
+Then, lace up your shoes and climb the hilly slopes into Upper Dharamshala — better known as Mcleod Ganj.
 The atmosphere shifts almost immediately.
 Towering oaks, fragrant cedars, and whispering pines line the winding paths, and the air turns cooler, thinner, sweeter.
 Somewhere among these ancient trees sits the residence of His Holiness The Dalai Lama, and you can feel that presence — a quiet reverence that settles over everything.

 Exiled Tibetans have made this hillside their spiritual home, and it shows.
 Maroon-robed monks walk unhurriedly along narrow lanes, the low hum of chanted mantras drifts from monastery doorways, and the scent of juniper incense curls through the mountain air.
 It's a place that doesn't just invite reflection — it practically insists on it.